-Horse Appearance, 2019, is a performative gesture involving a horse, the horse's trainer, and a private security guard who I hired to stand in my studio during Columbia University's MFA Open Studios in November of 2019.
+Horse Appearance, 2019, was a performative gesture involving a horse, the horse's trainer, and a private security guard who I hired to stand in my studio during Columbia University's MFA Open Studios in November of 2019.
 The piece evolved out of a conversation with Baris Gokturk concerning the trojan horse.
 Below is my recollection of that conversation and my own inner dialogue leading up to the project.

 We should do a project with a horse sculpture and a painting of a broom.
 A bad representation of horse, considering a bad symbol of its body, you know playing horse with a kitchen broom.
 A chasm, an abyss.

 But what are we going to do with this Trojan Horse?
 What are we breaching/infiltrating/destroying?
 What is the lure?

 It would be cooler if the horse was a real, live horse.
 Where would we get a horse in New York City?

 The Mounted division has horses..
 What if our medium was mounted police officers?

 It would be amazing.
 We could tie a rope to the mounted officer and pull them off the horse.
 Like bringing down an equestrian monument.